Back to Blog

 View Question Bank

-Look, reading answers and actually saying them out loud under pressure are two completely different skills.
-Your brain knows this — it just freezes when you try to speak something you've only read.
+Out loud, under pressure, with follow-up questions — not by reading lists silently.
+Reading answers and actually saying them at a counter window are completely different skills.
+Your brain freezes when you try to speak something you've only read.

-Officers can instantly spot memorized, rehearsed answers.
-They sound robotic, lack emotion, and crumble under follow-up questions.
-What they want to see is someone who understands their own situation so well that they can discuss it naturally.
+Officers spot memorized answers instantly.
+They sound robotic, crumble under follow-ups.
+What gets approved is someone who understands their situation well enough to discuss it naturally.

 Why Traditional Preparation Methods Fall Short